natalieagus/50005/docs/Labs/06-Lab6-Ping.md

 `TASK 4:` Find out how `traceroute` works.
 You will need this to answer several questions on eDimension.
 {:.task}

+{:.new-title}
+> Hint
+>
-*Hint:* `traceroute` sends a UDP packet to the destination host's (highly likely) _unusable_ port, with increasing TTL.
+> `traceroute` sends a UDP packet to the destination host's (highly likely) _unusable_ port, with increasing TTL.
 The routers that reduces the TTL to 0 will send an ICMP TTL Exceeded reply.
 The end host will send an ICMP Port unreachable reply.
-{:.highlight}

 ## Route Asymmetries